Culture Segments TagTool

-Using a secure internet link, MHM Relationships then automatically writes these six attributes straight into the correct record in your box office system.
+Using a secure internet link, the TagTool then automatically writes these six attributes straight into the correct record in your box office system.

 Next time you go to your system to get data for planning, to pull a list to prospect for a new campaign, to track current activity or to create a report, all six of these rich relationship attributes will automatically be available to you.